Teaching Your Dog To Loose Leash Walk - The Definitive Guide

 You have your collar of choice and leash of choice.
 Using one of the above techniques, layout a course around your home or garden (if you have one), practising in short bursts.

-Pro tip: It’s great to do this for around 10mins before a real outside walk just to instil some habits.
+Pro tip: It’s great to do this for around 10 minutes before a real outside walk just to instill some habits.
 Your dog is expecting to go outside when you gear them up for a walk so this way, you’re also giving them the reward of exploring the world after your training session.

 Step Four - Loose Leash Walking Outside

-Now it’s time to journey into the big bad world.
+Now it’s time to journey into the big wide world.
 Of course, this is the goal but I want to preface this section by saying, you will fail - a lot.

 Even if you take the tip of practising your walking techniques at home before going out immediately, those calm steps that you took indoors are likely out of the window once you step outside.
 That’s normal - don’t panic.

-Your dog is just very stimulated by the sights and smells of the outside world which is encouraging them to have less attention focussed on you.
+Your dog is just very stimulated by the sights and smells of the outside world which is encouraging them to have less attention focused on you.